DOPPLER: Dual-Policy Learning for Device Assignment in Asynchronous Dataflow Graphs: a Solution via Reinforcement Learning

 This is a bandit problem with $\mathcal{D}^{|\mathcal{V}|}$ arms.
 Our problem is not amenable to classic solutions because the number of arms is so large.
 For example, if we are producing an assignment for an 8-GPU server that is to execute a dataflow graph with 100 vertices, there are $\approx 2^{300}$ possible assignments.

-Fortunately, there is a combinatorial structure to the assignment problem that can allow us to deal with the very large set of possible assignments \cite{cesa2012combinatorial,chen2013combinatorial}.
+Fortunately, there is a combinatorial structure to the assignment problem that can allow us to deal with the very large set of possible assignments \citep{cesa2012combinatorial,chen2013combinatorial}.
 Note that if two assignments $A_1$ and $A_2$ differ only in how a few vertices have been assigned to devices, it is likely that the two reward distributions $R_{A_1}$ and $R_{A_2}$ will be similar.
 Thus, it may be possible to systematically search the possible assignments.

-The approach we propose builds the assignment at each time tick using a sequential process, controlled by two policies $\mathsf{SEL}_{\theta}$ and $\mathsf{PLC}_{\theta}$.
-If we use \textsc{Assign}$(\mathsf{SEL}_{\theta}, \mathsf{PLC}_{\theta})$ (Algorithm \ref{doppler-select-place-alg}) as the mechanism for choosing the assignment $A$ at each time tick $t$ of the bandit problem of Equation \ref{eqn:regret}, this process can be reformulated as an episodic Markov decision process (MDP) as shown in \cite{liu2024combinatorial}, where each episode executes \textsc{Assign}$(\mathsf{SEL}_{\theta}, \mathsf{PLC}_{\theta})$ (shown in Figure \ref{doppler-rl-agent}) and a reward is obtained once the assignment is completed at the end of each episode.
+Our approach builds the assignment at each time tick using a sequential process controlled by two policies $\mathsf{SEL}_{\theta}$ and $\mathsf{PLC}_{\theta}$.
+If we use \textsc{Assign}$(\mathsf{SEL}_{\theta}, \mathsf{PLC}_{\theta})$ (Algorithm \ref{doppler-select-place-alg}) as the mechanism for choosing the assignment $A$ at each time tick $t$ of the bandit problem in Equation \ref{eqn:regret}, this process can be reformulated as an episodic Markov decision process (MDP), as shown in \cite{liu2024combinatorial}, where each episode executes \textsc{Assign}$(\mathsf{SEL}_{\theta}, \mathsf{PLC}_{\theta})$ (shown in \cref{doppler-rl-agent}) and a reward is obtained once the assignment is completed at the end of each episode.
 Therefore, any suitable reinforcement learning algorithm can be used to learn the policies $\mathsf{SEL}_{\theta}$ and $\mathsf{PLC}_{\theta}$.
-In our implementation, we apply a graph neural network (GNN) along with message passing to encode graph $\mathcal{G}$ and use a feedforward neural network for decoding actions for $\mathsf{SEL}_{\theta}$ and $\mathsf{PLC}_{\theta}$.
+In our implementation, we apply graph neural networks (GNN) along with message passing to encode graph $\mathcal{G}$ and use feedforward neural networks to decode actions for $\mathsf{SEL}_{\theta}$ and $\mathsf{PLC}_{\theta}$.
 Details on GNN architectures are in Section \ref{policy-networks-architecture}.